namratanpillai/antaeus/README.md

         2. validate amounts(non negative,non zero)
         3. validate countries supported
       This ensures that only valid data is passed through for processing, thereby increasing efficiency.
 Smart work over ~~Hardwork~~.
      * REST Request validations.
 Ensures meaningful responses are passed back in case of invalid data.
 Also makes sure that only correct and supported requests are passed through.

 * Payments Processing
     * [BillingService] Open out parallel asynchronous connections to the Payment Provider in chunks(10).
 Thereby Improving performance.

         Failure scenarios:
-            * In case of payment failure REST API to run specific invoices ADHOC. __ rest/v1/invoices/rerun __
+            In case of payment failure REST API to run specific invoices ADHOC.
+            REST API: __rest/v1/invoices/rerun__

 * Reporting
     * REST endpoints to get payment data based on status, country and currency.